A year after returning

 Thanks to NASA’s EPIC imager, DSCOVR’s orbit also gives Earth scientists a unique vantage point for studies of the atmosphere and climate by continuously viewing the sunlit side of the planet.

 EPIC provides global spectral images of Earth and insight into Earth’s energy balance.
-EPIC’s observations provide a unique angular perspective and are used in science applications to measure ozone amounts, aerosol amounts, cloud height.
+EPIC’s observations provide a unique angular perspective and are used in science applications to measure ozone amounts, aerosol amounts, and cloud height.

 Lagrange points in the Sun-Earth system